brocaar/chirpstack-network-server/README.md

 * See https://github.com/brocaar/loratestapp for an example application implementation.

+## Getting started (with ``docker-compose``)

+An alternative way to get started (either for development or for testing this project) is to start this project by using ``docker-compose`` (https://docs.docker.com/compose/).

+After cloning this repository, you should be able to start the whole project (including the *Lora Semtech Bridge*) with:

+``docker-compose -f docker-compose.yml -f docker-compose.devel.yml up``

 ## API

 The *loraserver* provides a JSON-RPC API over HTTP.
 All calls are performend by